[FAQs] on Different Types of Capital and Share Issuance Methods

 (iii) ` 10 lakh distributed as dividend for the financial year ending 31st March, 2017.

-You, being the secretarial Auditor of the company, referring to the provision of the Companies Act, 2013 relating to securities premium account, examine the validity of the above.
+Being the secretarial Auditor of the company, referring to the provision of the Companies Act, 2013 relating to securities premium account, what is the validity of the above?

 In view of above provisions, answer to given case is as follows: